abuseofnotation/category-theory-illustrated/_chapters/01_set.md

 ### Functions and the Empty Set

+Although it doesn't look like it...

+{: .theorem}

-Although it doesn't look like it, there is a unique function from the empty set to any other set.
+> There is a unique function from the empty set to any other set.

 ![Function with empty set](../01_set/function_empty.svg)